Kerry Carpenter Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- His most recent time out came on Thursday, June 1 against the Cincinnati Reds, when the lefty tossed 3 2/3 innings, surrendering one earned run while giving up five hits.
+- In his last time out on Monday against the Kansas City Royals, the righty went 6 2/3 innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.